inclusive-design/idrc/src/collections/projects/en-CA/advancing-the-global-accessibility-agenda.md

 projectName: Accessible Canada - Accessible World
 slug: acaw
 title: Accessible Canada - Accessible World
-shortName: ACAW
+shortName: ACAW/CAMA
 order: 10
 thumbnailImage: /media/acaw_logo_white_07.png
 thumbnailAltText: An outline of half a white maple leaf lays across a multi-coloured sphere.
 description: >-
-  ACAW is a conference that aims to advance accessibility and inclusive design in various domains.

-  This conference is an opportunity to co-create resources and to share knowledge and lessons learned in advancing accessibility and inclusion.
-We invite you to join us in this collaborative effort, and to ensure that the global accessibility agenda is guided by people with disabilities.
+  The ACAW conference is an opportunity to co-create resources and to share knowledge and lessons learned in advancing accessibility and inclusion.

   Monday, May 27, 2024 & Tuesday, May 28, 2024